jain-2706/Guess-My-Number/README.md

 # Guess-My-Number
-Interesting Game Guess a Random Number between 1 to 20
+Guess a Random Number between 1 to 20